AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/announcements.md

    Start typing the user group name in the text box and choose from the drop-down list.
 Similarly, choose the training by typing the object name in the text-box.

-1. In the Advanced Settings section, you have the following options:
+1. In the **Advanced Settings** section, you have the following options:

    * Click **Immediately** if you want the announcement to be posted right then.
    * Click **Never** if you do not want your announcement to expire.
    * Select the **Start** and **End** dates for the announcement.

    ![](assets/advanced-settings.png)

+   *Set time for a masthead to display*

 **Is there a limit on the number of live Masthead Announcements?**